Blue Reef Sharks & Blue Reef Rays

 With their classroom lessons complete, students then build an understanding of themselves and their abilities through a 14-level swim program and a series of ever challenging water activities.

-Beyond the challenging BRO curriculum, students are expected to make waves on their own through volunteer efforts that we work to coordinate such as attending beach cleans, volunteer beach patrols with the Jr lifeguards, and working with various local conservation groups.
+Beyond the challenging BRO curriculum, students are expected to make waves on their own through volunteer efforts that we work to coordinate such as attending beach cleans, volunteer beach patrols with the local lifeguards, and working with various local conservation groups.

 Blue Reef Day Camps